-(DHS) which allows citizens of specific countries (to see which countries,
+which allows citizens of specific countries (to see the full list of countries,

-The program applies to The United States mainland as well as the U.S. territories of
+The program applies to the United States mainland as well as the U.S. territories of Puerto Rico

-USA and its close allies.
-The VWP uses a risk-based, multi-layered approach to detect and prevent
+its close allies.
+The VWP uses a risk-based, multi-layered approach to detect and prevent terrorists,

-terrorists, serious criminals, and other listed persons from travelling to the United
+serious criminals, and other listed persons from travelling to the United States.

-States.
-National risk assessments are run before a country is allowed to become a country
+National risk assessments are conducted before a country is allowed to become part of the VWP.
+In

 You are eligible to apply for admission under the VWP if you: